Ruth Yutzy, RN, BSN

 |

-Diabetes is a complex disease, and it requires daily self-management.
-Making healthy food choices, staying physically active, monitoring your blood sugar and taking medications as prescribed.
-It's also important to speak regularly with your diabetes care team to problem solve, reduce risks for complications and cope with lifestyle changes.
+- Speak regularly with your diabetes care team to problem solve, reduce risks for complications and cope with lifestyle changes.

-As a diabetes care and education specialist Ruth can help you learn how to take care of yourself — guide you through your treatment and help you with any fears, issues and problems you encounter along the way.
+As a diabetes care and education specialist Ruth can help you learn how to take care of yourself — guide you through your treatment and help you with any fears, issues, and problems you encounter along the way.

 At Columbia County Health System, we are committed to preventative care and helping people with diabetes gain the right tools to manage their diabetes, and achieve the best health outcomes possible.